mosaicml/examples/examples/llm/inference/README.md

 # LLM Inference

 This folder contains helper scripts for exporting and generating outputs with your Composer-trained LLMs.

-## Converting a Composer checkpoint to a HF checkpoint folder
+## Converting a Composer checkpoint to an HF checkpoint folder

-The LLMs trained with this codebase are all HuggingFace (HF) PretrainedModels, which we wrap with a `HuggingFaceModel` wrapper class to make compatible with Composer.
-See details [here](https://docs.mosaicml.com/en/latest/examples/pretrain_finetune_huggingface.html).
+The LLMs trained with this codebase are all HuggingFace (HF) `PreTrainedModel`s, which we wrap with a `HuggingFaceModel` wrapper class to make compatible with Composer.
+See [docs](https://docs.mosaicml.com/en/latest/api_reference/generated/composer.models.HuggingFaceModel.html) and an [example](https://docs.mosaicml.com/en/latest/examples/pretrain_finetune_huggingface.html) for more details.

-At the end of your training runs, you will see a collection of Composer trainer checkpoints such as `ep0-ba2000-rank0.pt`.
+At the end of your training runs, you will see a collection of Composer `Trainer` checkpoints such as `ep0-ba2000-rank0.pt`.
 These checkpoints contain the entire training state, including the model, tokenizer, optimizer state, schedulers, timestamp, metrics, etc. Though these Composer checkpoints are useful during training, at inference time we usually just want the model, tokenizer, and metadata.

 To extract these pieces, we provide a script `convert_composer_to_hf.py` that converts a Composer checkpoint directly to a standard HF checkpoint folder.
 For example:
 ```bash